FenghaoZhu/GMML/README.md

 ```
 ## More than GMML...
-We are excited to announce a novel method that utilizes linear approximations of **ODE-based neural networks** to optimize spectrum efficiency in beamforming in mmWave MIMO systems.
+We are excited to announce a novel method that utilizes linear approximations of **ODE-based neural networks** to optimize sum rate in beamforming in mmWave MIMO systems.

 Compared to baseline, it only uses **1.6\% of time** to optimize and achieves a **significantly stronger robustness**!